Lustidrike/pt-point-exchange/README.md

 # How to install/run:
 1. Clone this repository
-2. Install dependencies: tinydb, discord.py
+2. Install dependencies: `pip install -r requirements.txt`
 3. Fill in your info in bot.ini (an example .ini is included, but not used by default).
 The important fields are: bot_channel_id, token, main_server and optionally holiday_announcement_channel_id if using the holidays cog.
 All IDs are long integers you can get by right-clicking a channel or server in discord.
 You will get your token by creating a discord 'app'.
 More info on discordapp.com/developers/applications/me.
 4. Fill in your log_channel_id - this channel is used *exclusively* to post errors that occur during message processing so that the project maintainer can fix any unexpected bugs.
 5. If using the server bridge feature, fill in your bot_id and bridges (bridges are separated by spaces, channels within a bridge separated by commas).